Azure-Samples/spark-on-aks-benchmark/SUPPORT.md

 ## Microsoft Support Policy

-This **PROJECT** is considered as sample and we don't actively support this.
+This **PROJECT** is considered as sample and is not actively supported.